 Yorkie Chocolate Bar

-My Dad was a truck driver during the 70s and 80s, although he never ate a Yorkie bar because he was diabetic and he was certainly not your stereotypical truck driver!
+My Dad was a truck driver during the 70s and 80s, although he never ate a Yorkie bar because he was diabetic, and so he was certainly not your stereotypical truck driver!

 Aero Chocolate - UK TV Advert (1979)

 We're getting closer to the eighties now with this advert from 1979.
 Actually, I can't remember if this Aero advert was still running into the early 80s, but I hope some of you will remember this one, at least.
 This chocolate bar is still going strong, of course.

 Fry's Turkish Delight